fsprojects/FSharp.Data.SqlClient/docs/content/SqlClientComparison.md

 Entity Framework.
 Perfectly valid code fails in run-time because of unsupported F#-to-SQL (or C#-to-SQL) translation semantics, a great example of leaky abstraction.
 Lack of control and opaqueness of F#-to-SQL conversion spell performance problems as well, like infamous N+1 issue.
-Readers are no doubt familiar with famous blog [The Vietnam of Computer Science][vietnam] by Ted Neward going deep into so-called [object-relational impedance mismatch][orm], which is at the core of these issues.
+Readers are no doubt familiar with a popular blog post [The Vietnam of Computer Science][vietnam] by Ted Neward going deep into so-called [object-relational impedance mismatch][orm], which is at the core of these issues.

 So far the industry answer to this was a number of so-called micro-ORMs with a mission of making conversion